A post not about goals, productivity, tools, and technology!1

 Vacation in a Word: Excellence

 It was our first all-inclusive resort.
 10/10 experience, would recommend.
 It’s not so much the “all you can consume” aspect of it (although let’s be honest that’s great), it’s mostly the don’t worry about handling transactions piece.
 You don’t have to grab your wallet, hand cards or cash back and forth.
 You want a thing.
 You grab the thing.
-It’s awesome.
+It’s the best.

 It’s been probably almost a decade since I was able to truly and utterly relax and live in the moment.
 Not worrying about managing this or that, accomplishing tasks before deadlines, minding the kids, making plans, and all the other stuff that goes through your head all of the waking hours of the day — and some of the sleeping ones too.
 Tell you what - man it’s good.